-A 13 mile partial loop up to the one of Southern California’s most well-known peaks, with a wide range of Southern California geography.
-This route is just one of the 5 Sierra Club-recognized summit paths.
+A 13 mile, strenuous partial loop up to the one of Southern California’s most well-known peaks, with a wide range of Southern California geography.
+This leg-busting, bush-whacking route is just one of the 5 Sierra Club-recognized summit paths.
 There are more ways to climb this mountain than any other in the San Gabriels.

 Mount Wilson is a mountain that almost everyone in Southern California knows.
-Not for its scientific importance or geography, but because just about every single radio or television station in the "Southland" has some sort of tower set up on top of it.
+Not for its scientific importance or geography, but because just about every single radio or television station in the Southland has a of tower set up on top of it.

 I usually have to circle a few times before giving up and paying to park at the Adams’ Pack Station, but on this day I lucked out and nabbed a National Forest land spot.
 I packed up and headed up past the picnic areas to a small paved road.